nathanjessen/nathanjessen.github.io/about/index.md

 I am always open to new opportunities but be sure the opportunity fits me well and the pay is competitive.
 I am open to relocation if assistance is provided.

-I will only consider positions in front-end development that allow me to work with the latest front end technologies (Git, Sass, HTML5, CSS3, etc).
+I will only consider positions in front-end development that allow me to work with the latest front end technologies (Git, SASS, Grunt, HTML5, CSS3, etc).
 If you send me an opportunity that is clearly for a backend developer or doesn't meet the above requirements, your email will be deleted, marked as spam, and you will be added to an email blacklist.

 With that in mind, I am happy to speak with you about relevant opportunities.